ComScore

 6. Farfalle

-Whether you consider it bowties or butterflies, farfalle is one of the oldest and most popular pasta shapes still around.
-It comes in a wide range of sizes, but the medium variety is most common in and out of Italy.
+Whether you call it bowties or butterflies, farfalle is one of the oldest and most popular pasta shapes still around.
+It comes in a wide range of sizes, but the medium variety is most common in Italy and beyond.

-Use it in: Farfalle pairs with creamy sauces, meat sauces and anything that will nestle itself in the nooks and crannies of the bowties.
+Use it in: Farfalle pairs with creamy sauces, meat sauces and anything that will nestle itself into its nooks and crannies.
 Thanks to its chewy texture, it’s also a beloved choice for cold pasta dishes, like this salami, artichoke and ricotta pasta salad.

 Swap it with: Fusilli has the same sauce-grabbing abilities; radiatore has a similar chewy bite.